• Skip to primary navigation

 • In a large bowl, whisk together the flour, sugar, cornstarch, baking powder, baking soda, salt, and nutmeg.

-• Bake in preheated oven until golden and the tops spring back when lightly pressed, 10-12 minutes.
-Allow to cool in the pan for 5 minutes, then transfer to wire rack to cool completely to room temperature.
+• Allow to cool in the pan for 5 minutes, then transfer to wire rack to cool completely to room temperature.

 To make the vanilla glaze:

-• In a medium bowl, whisk together the powdered sugar, milk, and vanilla extract until smooth.
+• In a medium bowl, whisk together the powdered sugar, milk, and vanilla bean paste until smooth.
 If too thin, add more powdered sugar.
 If too thick, add more milk.

-• Immediately dip the tops of a few cooled doughnuts into the glaze and top with sprinkles.
+• Immediately dip the tops of a few cooled doughnuts into the glaze and add a few sprinkles.
 Allow to set briefly before serving.

 To make the chocolate glaze:

 • In a medium bowl, whisk together the powdered sugar and cocoa powder.
-Stir in milk and vanilla extract until smooth.
+Stir in milk and vanilla bean paste until smooth.
 If too thick, add a little more milk.
 If too loose, add a little more powdered sugar.

-• Immediately dip the tops of the doughnuts in the glaze and top with sprinkles.
+• Immediately dip the tops of the doughnuts in the glaze and add a few sprinkles.
 Allow to set briefly before serving.

 • Facebook